-Join us to explore Tanzania beyond the Serengeti!
-We are thrilled to announce this exciting and popular safari is back, timed to coincide with Southern Tanzania’s dry season, a time when wildlife and birds are concentrated along waterways.
-During this time we also have more complete access to several stunning national parks that are too wet in other seasons.
-We have prime tented camps and lodges booked and are excited to explore Tanzania’s wildest and less-traveled terrain, a stronghold for African wildlife species including predators.
-To include habitat diversity, we also visit a coastal park on the Indian Ocean and isolated mountain ranges that feature unique flora and fauna.
+During this time of year we have access to several stunning national parks that are too wet in other seasons.
+We have prime tented camps and lodges booked and are excited to explore Tanzania’s wildest and less-traveled terrain, a stronghold for African wildlife species, including predators.
+To include habitat diversity, we also visit remote Pemba Island, a coastal park on the Indian Ocean and isolated mountain ranges that feature unique flora and fauna.
 Our route samples a great mix of habitats including Miombo forest, giving us a rich array of birds as well as mammals, including some isolated endemics and species not found in northern parts of the country.

 Tour Highlights